FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 > ***FUN FACT***: You can load environment variables in most SPA templates like Vue or React without installing any extra dependencies.
 A minor difference for Vue is that you must add `VUE_APP_` in front of every environment variable.
 You can read more about this in the [Modes and Environment Variables](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables) Vue documentation.

-Let's set aside the client for a bit, and focus on the Express server
+Let's set aside the client for a bit, and focus on the Express server.

 ## Using Express as our backend server